haydnv/tinychain/README.md

 `cargo install tinychain --features=tensor`

 **Note**
-Installing Tinychain with tensor feature requires to create an `arrayfire.pc` file for pkg-config.
-Create `arrayfire.pc` file in any folder.
-Set the env variable `PKG_CONFIG_PATH` and point to the folder containing `arrayfire.pc` file.
+The tensor feature requires a package-config file for ArrayFire to in your environment's PKG_CONFIG_PATH.
+If you're not sure what to do about this, copy the file below to your Tinychain install directory and run ```export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:<path to your Tinychain install directory>/arrayfire.pc``` before building or running Tinychain with the --features=tensor flag.

 ```arrayfire.pc
     prefix=/usr